bluelabsio/records-mover/records_mover/DRIVERS.md

     user doesn't match the default assumption - modify `tests/integration/records/single_db/base_records_test.py` to
     match.
+  * `NotImplementedError: Please teach me how to integration test mysql`: Add information for your new database in `tests/integration/records/records_database_fixture.py`.
 4. If there are things you see below that you know are needed from the above list, but the tests are passing, consider adding an integration test to match.